 Over the years, Princess has offered other traditional British specialties for its Pub Lunch.
 Past offerings have included breaded prawns and chips, chicken curry, Scotch egg, and sherry trifle.
 The menu may vary over time, so don’t be surprised if it’s a bit different on your next Princess cruise.

 Drinks available at the Pub Lunch

-You can order a variety of ales, stouts, and lagers at the Pub Lunch for an additional charge (if you don’t have the Premier Beverage Package).
+You can order a variety of ales, stouts, and lagers at the Pub Lunch for an additional charge (if you don’t have a drink package).
 Hard apple cider is also on the menu, and you can also ask for a mixed drink.
 Unlike in the main dining room, you’ll be right in or just next to a bar, so drink service is always pretty quick.